Featured image of post Run!

 Incidents

-The quality of incident handling is qualified by two metrics:
+The quality of an incident’s handling is qualified by two metrics:

-• TTA: Time To Acknowledge, the time it took me to inform you that I was aware of the incident.
+• TTA: Time To Acknowledge, the time it took me to report that I acknowledged the incident.

 When an incident occurs, the priority is to acknowledge it, then take two actions: